 - Every activity that needs to be scheduled

-- Team roles and responsibilities (a work breakdown schedule helps break down the project scope into manageable portions for each part of the team)
+- Project team roles and responsibilities (a work breakdown schedule helps break down the project scope into manageable portions for each part of the team)

 - Pre-defined milestones with target dates